 Do not forget helmets and gloves.
 The rink is sheltered, but is subject to outdoor temperatures.
 Please wear appropriate clothing for the temperature.
 Gloves are always recommended, lighter weight gloves for warmer weather are appropriate.

 It may be a bit scary at first, but most importantly, Have Fun!

 Get in Touch!

-Please contact us for any further information on any of our skating programs.
+Please contact us for any further information on any of our skating lesson programs.

 Times and Dates